hcoles/pitest-site/_posts/2012-07-03-eclipse_plugin.markdown

 It does not yet support:

 * Running PIT against multiple unit tests
-* Mutating accross all open projects in the workspace
+* Mutating across all open projects in the workspace
 * Integration between the html results & the source
 * Eclipse versions prior to 3.7.2